akleroy/phangs_imaging_scripts/README.md

 process.
 In practice this mostly just takes one iteration: image without a clean mask, build a clean mask, then image again.

-POST-PROCESSING
+### POST-PROCESSING

-After imaging, you have one of two options to process the cubes into a final form: either use the IDL script build_cubes.pro or use the (under development) CASA script process_cubes.py .
+After imaging, you have one of two options to process the cubes into a final form: either use the IDL script `build_cubes.pro` or use the (under development) CASA script `process_cubes.py`.
 Both apply primary beam corrections, convolve the data to have a round beam, feather the data with the single dish data, and export to a final cube.

-process_cubes.py works just like stage_imaging and image_data.
-The IDL
+`process_cubes.py` works just like `stage_imaging.py` and
-side of the pipeline is better vetted, and works similarly.
+`image_data.py`.
+The IDL side of the pipeline is better vetted, and works similarly.
 You just need to call build_cubes with the various switches flipped.

 I'll add more on this and on product creation as the pipeline approaches public release.